 It doesn’t matter which project or technologies you use to build your environment or application.
-Debugging is a skill that we always need to improve and saves us a lot of time when we can get the root cause faster.
+Debugging is a skill that we always need to improve, and it saves us a lot of time when we can get to the root cause faster.
 When I built my first cloud resources in the cloud using Terraform, I ran into many problems, and it was hard to figure out what was going on.
 Today, I would like to share some experiences that I had in the past and how I used the features that Terraform provided us to debug our code on the plan and apply phases.

 Many API calls happen behind the scene when we execute “terraform plan” or “terraform apply” many API calls are done behind the scene.
 Those calls reach your cloud provider.
 For example, Terraform uses the AWS SDK to make those calls if you use AWS.

 Let’s learn how to see and analyze those calls and see the different debug levels.
 Each level has a particular amount of detail, and honestly, we only enable those features when we need them.
-Because it throws many lines and fast, it’s almost impossible to read, but we can save the output and analyze it more deeply later.
+Because it throws many lines and is fast, it’s almost impossible to read, but we can save the output and analyze it more deeply later.

 Terraform Debug Process

 To make our life easier, we must be aware of how the Terraform works by parts and see what each piece does to identify the location that may be the issue.

 The diagram above shows us our process slipt into four parts.
 Let’s learn the scope of each piece and see what happens on each one.

 For each part: Provider, Core, State, and Language, we can enable logging individually.
 That makes it easier to quickly isolate the error and find the root cause.